-The third discriminant function LD3 largely helps discriminate the categories which were overlapping in the LD1-LD2 space (see Figure 5).
-The crucial comparisons are between harsh vs. pharyngealized voice, and between breathy vs. breathy-creaky voice; these two pairs of phonation types are well discriminated by LD3 but not by LD1 or LD2.
-The third discriminant function is most strongly correlated with mean H1\-H2\, mean HNR < 500 Hz, and HNR < 3500 Hz.
-Linear mixed-effects models show that, compared with modal vowels, breathy vowels have higher H1\- H2\ (indexing lower vocal fold constriction) but lower HNR (both below 500 Hz and below 3500 Hz), presumably due to the increase in aspiration noise.
-On the other hand, compared with harsh vowels, pharyngealized vowels have lower H1\-H2\ (indexing greater vocal fold constriction) but higher HNR (indexing more periodicity); see Table 9.
+The third discriminant function LD3 largely helps discriminate the categories which were overlapping in the LD1-LD2 space (Fig. 5).
+The crucial comparisons are harsh versus pharyngealized voice, and breathy versus breathy-creaky voice; these two pairs of phonation type are well discriminated by LD3, but not by LD1 or LD2.
+The third discriminant function is most strongly correlated with mean H1-H2, mean HNR <500 Hz, and HNR <3,500 Hz.
+The linear mixed-effects models show that, compared with modal vowels, breathy vowels have higher H1-H2 (indexing less vocal fold constriction) but lower HNR (both <500 Hz and <3,500 Hz), presumably due to the increase in aspiration noise.
+On the other hand, compared with harsh vowels, pharyngealized vowels have lower H1-H2 (indexing greater vocal fold constriction) but higher H1-H2 (indexing more periodicity) (Table 9).

-The time courses of H1\-H2\ are shown in Figure 6.
-As expected, breathy vowels show the highest values of H1\-H2\ overall.
+The time courses of H1^{}-H2^{} are shown in Figure 6.
+As expected, breathy vowels show the highest values of H1^{}-H2^{} overall.
 Breathy-creaky and harsh vowels also have high values of the measure in the first third, after which the measure decreases, presumably due to increased constriction.
-Pharyngealized and creaky vowels do not differ significantly along this measure (see Table 9), probably because pharyngealized vowels are also constricted, especially by the vowel midpoint.
+Pharyngealized and creaky vowels do not differ significantly along this measure (Table 9), probably because pharyngealized vowels are also constricted, especially by the vowel midpoint.